 While we love the chance to cook in a new-to-us kitchen, the last thing we want to do on vacation is prepare a meal that creates a lot of extra work and dishes.
 That's why we gravitate toward one-pot meals.
-Not only do they cut down on cleanup time (time which could be better spent enjoying family and friends), but they are also easier to execute — even if your rental kitchen isn't the most well-equipped.
+Not only do they cut down on cleanup time, but they are also easier to execute — which is especially helpful when your rental kitchen isn't the most well-equipped.

 The ingenious part of this recipe is that the chicken and tomato-sauced rice cook in the same pan at the same time.
 It makes it insanely easy and flavorful; everything else just gets mixed in toward the end.